velartrill/velartrill.github.io/orig/spirals/sparrowhawk/wren.md

 %byline from a serial by Lexi Summer Hale

-I hike up my shirt as I leave the kitchen and pull my revolver out of its hiding place.
+I hike up my _kuoi tiau_ as I leave the kitchen and pull my revolver out of its hiding place.
 Behind me, I hear Wren gasp.

 "Is -- is that a *gun?"*